 Murder probe launched after Nottingham flat fire leaves two children dead

-The fire occurred in the first-floor flat of a two-storey residential property in Fairlisle Close, Clifton, at around 3.17am on Sunday.
+The fire broke out in a first-floor flat in Clifton in the early hours of Sunday.

-A murder investigation has been launched after two children died and a woman was left critically injured in a fire at a flat in Nottingham, Nottinghamshire Police said.
+A murder investigation has been launched after two young children died and a woman was left critically injured in a fire at a flat in Nottingham.

-The fire occurred in the first-floor flat of a two-storey residential property in Fairlisle Close, Clifton, at around 3.17am on Sunday.
+The blaze broke out in the first-floor flat of a two-storey building in Fairlisle Close, Clifton, at around 3.17am on Sunday.

-Fire crews tackled the blaze, and it was extinguished at around 4am.

 Register for free to continue reading